 Civil society is relatively more constrained.
 Groups are smaller and more localized.
 Contributing factors that were identified by informants included: the priority of household sustenance/survival, limited exposure to development approaches and capacity opportunities, traditions of “horizontal isolation”, pervasive officialdom, and the dislocating effect of out-migration.

 Most of the activity of most civic groups is related to social protection.
 We met CSOs who provide support and services such as: care to the elderly, support to disabled people, blood donation services, assistance for social activities at community-level, clinics, education-support for children, and funeral assistance.
 Many of these groups are member-based employing a welfare/protection approach where citizens organize voluntarily to protect and support others and each other.
-While members may contribute labour, leadership and funding tends to comes from local business-people and from remittances.
+While members may contribute labour, leadership and funding tends to come from local business people and from remittances.
 Leaders of some groups are associated at Township and Regional level, and have been engaged with national actions (the Association Law, Plastic-free Campaign, Environmental Awareness, and Literature Talks).

 One possible exception is grower groups.
-None of the above social protection groups were averse to more directly-livelihoods-focused work but all felt less-than-confident to begin.
+None of the above social protection groups were averse to more direct livelihoods-focused work but all felt less-than-confident to begin.
 The team was just starting to connect with grower/producer groups at the end of our visit.
 Interestingly, they were not proposed by Township officials, other CSOs, or FMO staff as being relevant to the study.
 While further exploration is necessary, organisations such as the Gram Pea Growers and the Thanaka Producers Group in Yesakyo may be fulfilling an important civic role in the livelihoods system.
 We could find no sign of the Magway Farmers Union in Yesakyo or Pakkoku.
 This is unlikely and again further exploration is required.

 There are a few “development-oriented” CSOs in these Townships based around past international programmes.
 These voluntary groups are mainly young and very aware of income-generation possibilities both for the communities they come from and for their own operations.
 Most are attracting some external support in the form of short-term project funds ($3.7-15k).
 The team noted a clear generational difference between dry-zone CSOs with the younger groups more proactive, connected and networked.
 While heartland Myanmar is the seed-bed of traditional and centralized authority, it is also the nursery of major social and political movements.
 We were interested to learn about the reach of the student’s movements into these Townships.
 Not yet, but it these CSOs who will provide the link-points.